Profile: British Columbia

 NAME

 This Canadian province is named after both the Italian explorer and colonist Christopher Columbus and the British Empire.
-With public discourse in Canada over the years lending itself to Truth and Reconciliation (see blog post, “National Day For Truth And Reconciliation,” coming September 30, 2024), the name, British Columbia, has been challenged.
+With public discourse in Canada over the years lending itself to Truth and Reconciliation (see blog post, “National Day For Truth And Reconciliation”), the name, British Columbia, has been challenged.
 As a result, citizens (Indigenous and otherwise) and government officials are considering changing the province’s name.
 A couple of the ideas that have been proposed include S'ólh Téméxw (pronounced “sohl-toh-mok”; meaning “our land” in the Indigenous language of Halkomelem) and Illaheechuk (pronounced “ih-luh-hee-chuk”; meaning “where land meets water” in the Indigenous language of Chinook).
 For now, however, the name, British Columbia (or B.C.), remains.

 GENERAL INTRODUCTION